PyAbel/PyAbel/README.rst

 Transform Methods
 -----------------

-The outcome of the numerical Abel Transform depends on the exact method used.
+The outcome of the numerical Abel transform depends on the exact method used.
 So far, PyAbel includes the following `transform methods <http://pyabel.readthedocs.io/en/latest/transform_methods.html>`_:

     1. ``basex`` - Gaussian basis set expansion of Dribinski and co-workers.